 - Versatility

 Embroidered patches are quite handy.
-Get any design converted into a patch and apply it to any surface.
-Apart from the usual uses of embroidered patches—namely embroidered patches for shirts, jeans, jackets, and other clothing, and patches for caps and hats—you can also employ these in innovative projects like embroidered keychains, charms, and even jewelry.
+Get any design converted into a patch and apply it to almost any surface.
+Apart from the usual uses, including embroidered patches for shirts, jeans, jackets, and patches for caps and hats, you can also employ these in innovative projects like embroidered keychains, charms, bags, and even tactical gear.
+Patches work on leather, canvas, denim, polyester, and synthetic fabrics where direct embroidery either cannot reach or does not hold.

 - Budget-Friendly